zhouhui150815-cpu/Actin/README.md

 # code: kymograph
 For generating heamap of all fibers
 # code: Aq with respect to q
-For plotting Aq as a function of q
+For plotting Aq as a function of q & calculating bending energy & characteristic q